axs-1553/mcp-tool-suite/tools/filesystem/README.md

 # Filesystem MCP Tool

 File system operations through Model Context Protocol with directory access control.
+This is a different implementation than the default MCP server from Anthropic.

 ## Prerequisites
 - Node.js v18.x or later